Skip to main content

 Amplifying the results

 A major objective of the GREASE project was disseminating results to a wider audience and delivering key information to policymakers.
-In addition to creating and contributing to the handbooks, GREASE conducted two free online courses using the MOOC platform.
-They hosted meetings and workshops, and they uploaded blog posts about the governance of religious diversity and building resilience against violent radicalisation in the openDemocracy platform.
+In addition to creating and contributing to the handbooks, GREASE conducted two Massive Open Online courses, available through the Futurelearn platform.
+It hosted meetings and workshops, and uploaded blog posts about the governance of religious diversity and building resilience against violent radicalisation in the openDemocracy platform.
 The GREASE team also produced two high-quality documentary films featuring first-hand experiences of religious and national identity.
 The film Countering Religious Extremism explores specific examples of how to build resilience against radicalisation in six countries.
 In Italy, for example, having an imam fluent in Italian and Arabic lead prayers for Muslim inmates was instrumental in building community and reducing incidences of prison-born radicalisation.
 The films are available through the project website as well as YouTube.
 There are many factors contributing to the growth of violent radicalisation in the modern world.
-The work of GREASE to establish highly applicable indicators for analysing religious governance is an important step in understanding and addressing religiously-inspired violent radicalisation.
+The work of GREASE to establish highly applicable indicators for analysing religious governance is an important step in understanding and addressing religiously inspired violent radicalisation.
 When it comes to identifying best practices, Triandafyllidou stated: “Efforts aimed at preventing religiously motivated violent radicalisation should avoid restrictive interference and securitisation and instead focus on promoting democratic engagement and political participation of religious groups.”
 The project’s in-depth analysis of the governance of religious diversity and their efforts to disseminate results are helping to promote an inclusive understanding of citizenship across Europe.

 Keywords